-Set up a conda environment for isolated execution of Python code with appropriate versions of all Python packages.
+Set up a virtual environment for isolated execution of Python code with appropriate versions of all Python packages.

 '''

-setupBasiliskEnv(

-envpath,

-packages,

-channels = "conda-forge",

-pip = NULL,
+setupBasiliskEnv(envpath, packages, channels = NULL, pip = NULL, paths = NULL)

-paths = NULL

-)

 '''

-envpath String containing the path to the environment to use. packages Character vector containing the names of conda packages to install into the environment.
-Version numbers must be included. channels Character vector containing the names of Conda channels to search.
-Defaults to the conda-forge repository. pip Character vector containing the names of additional packages to install from PyPi using pip.
-Version numbers must be included. paths Character vector containing absolute paths to Python package directories, to be installed by pip.
+envpath String containing the path to the environment to use.

+packages Character vector containing the names of PyPI packages to install into the environment.
+Version numbers must be included.

+channels Deprecated and ignored.

+pip Same as packages.

+paths Character vector containing absolute paths to Python package directories, to be installed by pip.

 Developers of basilisk client packages should never need to call this function directly.
 For typical usage, setupBasiliskEnv is automatically called by basiliskStart to perform lazy installation.
-Developers should also create configure(.win) files to call configureBasiliskEnv, which will call setupBasiliskEnv during R package installation when BASILISK_USE_SYSTEM_DIR=1.
+Developers should also create configure(.win) files to call configureBasiliskEnv, which will call setupBasiliskEnv during R package installation when BASILISK\USE\SYSTEM\DIR=1.

-Pinned version numbers must be present for all desired conda packages in packages.
+Pinned version numbers must be present for all desired packages.
 This improves predictability and simplifies debugging across different systems.
-Note that the version notation for conda packages uses a single =, while the notation for Python packages uses ==; any instances of the latter will be coerced to the former automatically.
+Any = version specifications will be automatically converted to ==.